jojelen/2HDME/README.md

 2HDM in renormalization energy scale, by solving the 1- or 2-loop Renormalization Group Equations (RGEs).

-See manual for detailed instructions of how to use this program.

-Please cite the manual if you use this program for a publication.

 ## Installation instructions

 ### Requirements